zeped418/zeped418/README.md

 - :zap: I would like to work with incredible people and contribute to the fulfillment of collective goals

 - :pirate_flag:	One Piece is the anime what I am watchin by this moment.
 It's gold.

-- 🔭
-- 🌱 I’m currently learning Full Stack
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...

 <!--
 **zeped418/zeped418** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.